EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 Where a number of characters are to be placed on the tree is unclear.
 Those with an "[E]" after them are found in the first three families below; if these form a single clade, the characterization above will need to be adjusted accordingly.

 Plant-Animal Interactions.
 Caterpillars of some Pieridae-Pierinae-Aporiina, including the large genus Delias, with 165-to 250+ species (all told, ca 440 species recorded, but on only 9+ genera; 2/5 of all host-plant records) and Lycaenidae-Lycaeninae-Iolaini in particular are found on Santalales, and Loranthaceae (especially), Olacaceae, Ximeniaceae (all Lycaeninae in particular), Opiliaceae and Santalaceae-Santaleae, -Visceae, etc., are recorded as hosts (Ehrlich & Raven 1964; Fiedler 1991, 1995, 1996; Congdon & Bampton 2000; Braby 2005, 2006; Burns & Watson 2013).
-The ancestors of the butterflies seem to have eaten mostly species of Brassicales and their initial santalalean hosts may have been Loranthaceae; there are no reports of pierine caterpillars on free-living Santalales (Braby 2005, 2006; Braby & Trueman 2006; Braby et al. 2006), although given the paucity of specvies of such plants, this is not very surprising.
+The ancestors of the butterflies seem to have eaten mostly species of Brassicales and their initial santalalean hosts may have been Loranthaceae; there are no reports of pierine caterpillars on free-living Santalales (Braby 2005, 2006; Braby & Trueman 2006; Braby et al. 2006), although given rather few species of such plants, this is not very surprising.
 Some pieries have switched feeding plants from the mistletoe to its host (Braby & Trueman 2006).
-The origin of mistletoe feeding is dated to (57-)50, 42(-38) m.y.a., but Delias itself diversified only (29-)25(-23) m.y.a., i.e. butterfly diversification occurred after the diversification of that of their hosts (Braby 2006 for information).
+The origin of mistletoe feeding is dated to (57-)50, 42(-38) m.y.a., but Delias itself diversified only (29-)25(-23) m.y.a., i.e. butterfly diversification would have had to occur well after the diversification of that of their hosts (Braby 2006 for information).
 There ia a record of the monogeneric Pieridae-Pseudopontiinae on Opiliaceae (Robinson et al. consulted vii.2015).
 Interestingly, a number of the adults of these pierines have warning colouration on the undersides of the wings, and some caterpillars also have warning colourations.
 However, it is unclear what particular compounds the insects might pick up from their santalalean hosts that would discomfit potential predators (Braby & Trueman 2006), although there is movement of alkaloids from host to parasite in both Santalaceae and Loranthaceae (Cabezas et al. 2009).

 Bacterial/Fungal Associations.
 Little is known about mycorrhizae in Santalales, but the few taxa studied largely lack them (Landis et al. 2002), exceptions being Ongokea, Coula and Strombosia (Malécot 2002 for references); the second two genera are not hemiparasitic.
 The absence of mycorrhizae, as well as that of root hairs which occurs in some taxa (see below), is probably connected with the adoption of the hemiparasitic habit.